mikeqfu/pyhelpers/docs/source/quick-start.rst

     - `NumPy`_ and `Pandas`_ are installed along with the installation of `pyhelpers`_ as they are among the dependencies of the package.

-For demonstration purposes, we can use `numpy.random.rand`_ to generate a 100-by-100 array of random samples drawn from a standard uniform distribution, and name it ``random_array``:
+For demonstration purposes, firstly, we can use the function `numpy.random.rand`_ to generate a 100-by-100 Numpy array of random samples drawn from a standard uniform distribution, and name it ``random_array``:

 .. _`numpy.random.rand`: https://numpy.org/doc/stable/reference/random/generated/numpy.random.rand.html

 .. code-block:: python

-    >>> import numpy as np
+    >>> import numpy as np  # Import NumPy and abbreviate it to 'np'

     >>> np.random.seed(0)  # Ensure that the generated array data is reproducible